GarthDB/garthdb.github.io/about.md

 layout: page
 ---

-I'm Garth Braithwaite and I create stuff for the internet.
+I'm Garth Braithwaite and I create stuff for the internet at Adobe.

 Here are some useless and gratuitous headshots.